snedelkoski/multi-source-observability-dataset/README.md

 # Multi-source Dataset of IT Observability Data forAIOps Research
-This repository contains all the implementation details, code, and the multi-source distributed system dataset.
+This repository contains the implementation details, code, and the multi-source distributed system dataset.

 You may find details of this dataset from the original paper: